-Yet, and to assure that models make the impact they were designed for, subpopulations are of crucial importance.
-Think about VIP customers in a gaming use case, or about specific cities or regions if you are using a same model for different instances.
+Yet, to assure that models make the impact they were designed for, subpopulations are of crucial importance.
+Think about VIP customers in a gaming use case, or about specific cities or regions if you are using the same model for different instances.

 These subpopulations have a tremendous importance for the business and for the “real life” implications of the predictions, and should be measured and monitored in a manner that reflects their importance.